 Who’s on First?
 Chef Stephan Bogardus!
 His is the first course of our tasting menu at The Chefs’ Table for No Kid Hungry on Feb 27th.
 Born and raised in Cutchogue, Stephan started cooking at age 13 and began his career at the North Fork Table and Inn.
 Who says you can’t come home again? @chefbogard #TheChefsTableLI #restaurants #LI #LIrestaurants #diningout #longislandeats #longislandrestaurants #chefs #greatchefs #bestchefs #longislandchefs #celebritychefs #culinary #culinaryevents #charity #tastingmenu

-“I have a large and very close family with a lot of nieces and nephews,” says Executive Chef Stephen Bogardus of Southold’s North Fork Table and Inn.
+“I have a large and very close family with a lot of nieces and nephews,” says executive chef Stephen Bogardus of Southold’s North Fork Table and Inn.
 “Children can be so joyful, pure and happy.
 The freedom to be able to explore and nourish your mind and body starts with sound nutrition and food availability.
 In our country, we should be able to aid the growth of children and help them become their best; they are the future and our most sound investment.”

-Bogardus, whose dish remains a secret (as do all the dishes on the 6 course menu), quietly hints, “Through much of my career, I have felt a strong love for vegetables and highlight them as often as possible in my cuisine.
+Bogardus, whose dish remains a secret (as do all the dishes on the six-course menu), quietly hints, “Through much of my career, I have felt a strong love for vegetables and highlight them as often as possible in my cuisine.
 I want to display their beauty and let the humble nature of Mother Earth shine.”

-As anyone who’s worked in a restaurant can back up, a group of six Executive Chefs creating one cohesive meal could easily be described as too many cooks in the kitchen but when Tchinnis reached out to participating chefs, his passion for the project really resonated, and brought this amazing event to life.
+As anyone who’s worked in a restaurant can back up, a group of six executive chefs creating one cohesive meal could easily be described as too many cooks in the kitchen, but when Tchinnis reached out to participating chefs, his passion for the project really resonated and brought this amazing event to life.

-The food will undoubtedly be amazing, and the event is sure-to-please, with signature cocktails offered upon arrival.
+The food will undoubtedly be amazing, and the event is sure to please, with signature cocktails offered upon arrival.

-“I feel very fortunate to be participating,” says Kent Monkan, father of three and Chef and Owner of Port Washington’s The Wild Goose.
+“I feel very fortunate to be participating,” says Kent Monkan, father of three and chef and owner of Port Washington’s the Wild Goose.
 “Working with these other reputable chefs definitely motivates you to showcase your own talent and create a killer dish.
 I’m really looking forward to this collaboration!”

-The food will undoubtedly be amazing, and the event is sure-to-please, with signature cocktails offered upon arrival.
+The food will undoubtedly be amazing, and the event is sure to please, with signature cocktails offered upon arrival.
 Guests can mingle to the sounds of the very talented pianist Paul Johnston, then dinner will be served in Swallow’s rock-and-roll-chic dining room, with each course being described by the chef that created it, allowing a not-so-common opportunity for interaction between the guests and the masterminds behind the food as they eat it.
-Featured wine pairings provided by T. Edward and Aveniu will also be part of the delicious meal.
+Featured wine pairings provided by T. Edward and Aveníu will also be part of the delicious meal.
 Everyone participating is donating their time and effort.

-Alison Zayas, Director of Development for the New York division of Share Our Strength No Kid Hungry was happy to share, “We have a huge presence in New York City and it’s great that we’re branching out to Long Island, and raising awareness.
+Alison Zayas, director of development for the New York division of Share Our Strength No Kid Hungry was happy to share, “We have a huge presence in New York City and it’s great that we’re branching out to Long Island, and raising awareness.
 Share Our Strength’s No Kid Hungry campaign is ending childhood hunger in this nation by connecting kids in need with nutritious food and teaching families how to cook healthy, affordable meals.
 You can help surround kids with the healthy food they need where they live, learn and play.”